-Casinos’ and other games of fortune operators’ in Macau number of submitted suspicious transaction reports (STRs) for the first half of 2020 fell significantly, showed an official report by the Financial Intelligence Office in the Special Administrative Region (SAR).
-Total number of reported cases for reviewing to the office amounted to 947, 31.2% down from the same period in 2019.
+Casinos’ and other games of fortune operators in Macau’s number of submitted suspicious transaction reports (STRs) for the first half of 2020 fell significantly, showed an official report by the Financial Intelligence Office in the Special Administrative Region (SAR).
+The total number of reported cases for reviewing to the office amounted to 947, 31.2% down from the same period in 2019.

 Reports from Gaming Operators Slashed in Half

 The Financial Intelligence Office, established August 8, 2006, in response to new legislation on anti-money laundering (AML) and terror financing that required a special unit to collect, analyze and disseminate information, reported a total of 464 transactions submitted for reviewing from January to June 2020.
 In comparison, the number of suspicious financial transactions reported for the same period during 2019 was 966, a 52% drop in the number of STRs in H1 2020.

 The SRTs numbers cannot be interpreted outside of the current business environment in Macau, where casinos are still struggling to reach the gaming revenue levels they had by the end of last year.